k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/05_Tasks.md

 A Stage is composed of one or more Tasks.
 Each Task performs a specific action in the fulfilment process of a Customer Request.
 Examples of Tasks are:

-- Validates the customer’s request.
+- Validating the customer’s request.
-- Send an e-mail  to the customer acknowledging registration of the request.
+- Sending an e-mail  to the customer acknowledging registration of the request.
-- Gather the requested customer data.
+- Gathering the requested customer data.
-- Review the gathered data.
+- Reviewing the gathered data.
-- Send the customer the data that was requested.
+- Sending the customer the data that was requested.

 To add a new Task under a specific Stage, click the Stage name on the Stage bar and access the <img src="../images/Figure_12a_new_task_icon.png" width="10%" height="10%"> option from the right.
 The Task Configuration screen is displayed.
 This screen includes several tabs, each providing an aspect of Task configuration.